BawdyAnarchist/quBSD/Future_Development.md

 ##### qubsd installer #######

-kldload pf is required (in addition to others)

-/etc/devfs.rules - I probably have the mixer being added, but jails don't need it.
-	- qb-autosnap
-	- /etc/crontab
-	- Need to add the zfs custom props to the datasets as created (qubsd-installer)
+zfs custom props to the datasets as created (qubsd-installer)

-qb-autostart
-	/etc/rc.conf
-	/rc.d/jautostart

-Expand install options
-	Can select to merge zroot and zusr with other existing dataset/mount
+rc.conf

 /qubsd/0base installer needs to create the /rw/ folder, or appjails based on it, won't mount properly
 	Also touch /etc/fstab with header so disps work. (for all jails actually)